Development Stages of Steel Detailing

 Although the cost for the SDS/2 and Tekla is way too high compared to AutoCAD, it is the most efficient software in terms of workability and generating top quality output.
 One can visualize the final output in 3 Dimension, identify the Field welding locations with ease, the Erection procedure becomes very easy for the fabricators which the AutoCAD fails to do.
 Almost the entire industry has transitioned from AutoCAD to either SDS/2, Tekla or Advanced steel.

-Furthermore, the SDS/2 and Tekla softwares are highly rated due to their report generation capabilities.
+Furthermore, the SDS/2 and Tekla software are highly rated due to their report generation capabilities.
 The Field bolt lists / shop bold lists, .kss files, Fabtrol reports, material summary and Advanced Bill of Materials can be generated.
-This gives a high edge of these softwares to be the showstoppers in the industry for detailing, for a long time to go.
+This gives a high edge of this software to be the showstoppers in the industry for detailing, for a long time to go.

 The most important reason for this switch to the latest software is to cut down on the time taken for the delivering the final product, thus it cuts down the project cost and improves the project tracking, scheduling and impacting the overall project success.